 Pay as you earn repayment

 Pay as You Earn (PayE) is the newest student loan program.
-It applies only to loans take out after October, 2011.
+It applies only to loans taken out after October, 2011.
 So, if you have old debts, this won’t work for you.
 Otherwise, this is the program that delivers the lowest monthly payments possible.
 In general, your payment requirement would be roughly 10% of your AGI.
 However, there is an additional rule that allows you to skip payments entirely or reduce them if you fall below your state’s Federal Poverty Line.
 This is the program you use if you face extreme financial hardship and simply can’t afford your payments.
 You can also use this program to qualify for PSLF.

 Income sensitive repayment

-Income sensitive repayment (ISR) is almost identical to the ICR.
+Income-sensitive repayment (ISR) is almost identical to the ICR.
 It sets monthly payments at roughly 20% of your AGI.
 The difference between the two is what types of loans you can include.
 ISR specifically applies to FFEL loans – any loans taken out under the old Federal Family Education Loan Program.
 This program no longer exists, but people still have loans to FFEL repay.
 IBR, ICR and PayE all deal with Direct Loans, which is the program most people get their loans through now.
 ISR really only applies to a borrower who primarily holds FFEL program loans.

 3 key facts about federal student loan repayment plans